namndh/quantile_computation/README.md

     - If `pos < 1` return the smallest element in the array.
     - Else if `pos >= n` return the largest element in the array.
     - Else let `lower = sorted_pool[floor(pos)-1]` and let `upper = sorted_pool[floor(pos)]` (in Python, array start with 0).
 Return `lower + d * (upper - lower)`
-### Installation:
-- Requirement: `docker`, `docker-compose`
+- APIs:
-- To build a new container: `docker-compose build`
-- To up the container: `docker-compose up`
-### Usage
-- Main API which uses to compute quantile value:
-    - `http://127.0.0.1:5000/pool` - Used to update value of a pool or insert a new pool.
+    - `http://127.0.0.1:5000/pool` - it takes the input - a json form that contains id of the pool and its value, it is used to update value of a pool or insert a new pool.
 A pool is defined as a dictionary with key is its id and value is list of its samples
-    - `http://127.0.0.1:5000/quantile` - Used to compute p-th percentile value of a pool
+    - `http://127.0.0.1:5000/quantile` - it takes the input - a json form that contains id of the pool and the p-th percentile, it is used to compute p-th percentile value of a pool
-- You can use: `Postman`, `curl` or the add-on Swagger in the url: `http://127.0.0.1:5000` to test the API
+- You can use: `Postman`, `curl` or the add-on `Swagger` in the url: `http://127.0.0.1:5000` to test the API
 ### Contributing
 Pull request are welcome.
 Please open any issues to help me improve the project
 ### Reference